 The Department of Mathematics offers two degree tracks:

 Below are the requirements to complete each degree.

 The degree is designed for students planning to transfer with a major in mathematics.
 The student will acquire the ability to apply the principles of differential and integral calculus of one and several variables, differential equations, and linear algebra.
 Competencies will be assessed through problem solving involving limits; derivatives and integrals of real- and vector- valued functions of one and several variables; areas and volumes; line, surface, and volume integrals; numerical methods; sequences and series; ordinary differential equations; power series solutions; Laplace transforms; eigenvectors; vector spaces; and application problems.
 Students will have the ability to utilize computer algebra systems in problem solving.

-The student who has not completed the high school prerequisite courses will be required to remove the deficiencies by completing the appropriate course or courses selected from: Mathematics 10A, 10B, 12, 23, 25, 33,40, 43, 60, 73,80, 170, 180.
-The course with which the student must start is determined by his or her grades in prerequisite courses listed in the course description, or by Placement Test scores and assessment.
+A student who has not completed the high school prerequisite courses will be required to remove the deficiencies by completing the appropriate course or courses selected from: Mathematics 12, 23, 40, 60, 73, 80, 170, 180.
+The course with which the student must start is determined by his or her grades in prerequisite courses listed in the course description, or by assessment.
 The El Camino College Mathematics Placement Test may be taken only for initial mathematics course placement.
 Skipping a course by re-taking the Mathematics Placement Test is not permitted.

 Preparation for the Transfer Major: